Everlasting Kingdom: Unraveling the Bible’s Secrets

 The next verse demonstrates that they knew better!

-Verse 22: But if they had taken a stand in My assembly, and had spoken My words to the people, then they would have turned them from their evil ways and from their evil practices.
+Verse 22: But if they had taken a stand in My assembly and had spoken My 'message' to the people, then they would have turned them from their evil ways and from their evil practices.

 These men, who Yehovah had never spoken to, had the power and the intellect to stop lying, and represent Yehovah’s word in truth, rather than twisting every part of the Bible that was inconvenient!
 They are not simply sincere but misinformed!

-Verse 11: Even the prophets and priests are lawless, yes, in My own ‘Temple’ I have found their wickedness, says Yehovah.
+Verse 11: The prophets and priests are secular: I have even found their wickedness in My own 'Temple',” says Yehovah.

 What is the fate of these miss-leaders who have perverted Israel these last several millennia?

-Verse 12 So their paths will be like very slippery places in the dark for them.
-They’ll be chased, and fall, because I’ll bring evil on them in the Year of their Punishment, declares Yehovah.
+Verse 12: So their paths will be like very slippery places in the dark for them.
+They’ll be chased and fall, because I’ll bring disaster on them in the Year of their Punishment [1],” says Yehovah.

 This is a reference to the Day of Yehovah (the “Lord”)!
 These shepherds, who have misled for millennia, will be alive DURING the “Year of their Punishment” (as in Mark 14:61)!
 Interestingly, this is also the time for the dry bones prophecy, (a figurative expression for an astonishing reality) to be fulfilled, as explained in Judgment Day—The Last Day, Part 2.

-Verses 39-40: So I will most certainly forget you shepherds and throw you out of My presence and out of the city that I gave you and your ancestors!
-40 I will bring everlasting scorn on you, and everlasting shame that will never be forgotten.
+Verses 39-40: I’ll most certainly forget you shepherds and throw you out of My presence and out of the city that I gave you and your ancestors!
+40 I’ll bring everlasting scorn on you—everlasting shame that will never be forgotten. ’” [3]

 Verse 20: The anger of Yehovah won’t be diminished until He has acted, until He has accomplished everything He has in mind.
 At the end of the 'age' you’ll diligently consider this and understand it.